jamorphy/tinyvswitch/README.md

 # tinyvswitch

-A minimal virtual switch implementation, works on anything with a `net_device`.
+A virtual switch implementation, works on anything with a `net_device`.

+Tested on `5.15.0-118-generic`

 ## Features
 - Unicast/broadcast packet forwarding